Post-Graduate Year-1 (PGY-1) Pharmacy Practice Residency

 - Other activities as determined by the program and the resident

 The resident receives an appointment as Clinical Instructor at the College of Pharmacy & Health Sciences, Drake University.
-He or she will precept doctor of pharmacy students from Drake.
+He or she will precept Doctor of Pharmacy students from Drake.
 This will include day-to-day instruction in patient care rounds, participation in Journal Club, Pharmacy rounds and other activities.
-The resident will also have the opportunity to participate in didactic teaching at Drake.
+The residents will also teach one course in the spring, and have the opportunity to participate in additional didactic teaching at Drake.

-The resident will provide one-half shift/week and two eight hour shifts every third weekend, as well as one major and one minor holiday.
+The resident will provide one-half shift/week and two eight hour shifts every third weekend, as well as two holiday season shifts.

 Candidates for the residency must possess a Doctor of Pharmacy degree (or equivalent) from a school of pharmacy accredited by the American Council on Pharmaceutical Education (ACPE) and be eligible for licensure in Iowa.
 Residents will become licensed in Iowa as soon as possible after acceptance into the program.

 The deadline for receipt of all application materials is January 1, 2018.
 An on-site interview is required and will be scheduled either in January, February or early March.
 This will take approximately 4 hours and will require the candidate to give a 20-minute presentation on a pharmacotherapy related topic.

 As an ASHP-Accredited site, this pharmacy practice residency program will participate in the ASHP residency matching process.
 Applicants must be enrolled in the match to be considered for this program.
 Our ASHP match number is: 153813.
 More information about the ASHP residency matching process may be obtained at: www.natmatch.com/ashprmp.

 Accreditation: ASHP Accredited

 ASHP Match #: 153813